boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 ![Add data to row](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/chart-row.png)

-You can apply the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column) and [sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column) options for the rows field, if required.
+You can apply [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column) and [sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column) options for the rows field, if required.

 This will render a pyramid chart in the series.